ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3172-module/deprecated-at-command.md

 - Bandwidth: 125, 250 or 500
 - CR: 0=4/5, 1=4/6, 2=4/7, 3=4/8
 - Preamble: 2 to 65535
-- Power: 5 to 22 dBm.
-If the value is 14, it means 14 dBm.
+- Power: 5 to 22&nbsp;dBm.
+If the value is 14, it means 14&nbsp;dBm.

 **Examples**:
 ```